Chicken Afritada

 Add the drained rice and gently stir to coat each grain with the spiced oil.
 Be careful not to break the rice grains.
 Sauté for another 2 minutes.

 Pour in the water or broth.
-The liquid to rice ratio should be 2:1 (2 cups water for 1 cup rice).
+The liquid-to-rice ratio should be 2:1 (2 cups water for 1 cup rice).
 Add salt to taste.
 Bring to a boil, then reduce heat to the lowest setting.

 Once done, turn off the heat and let it rest for 10 minutes.
 This allows the rice to finish cooking in the steam and helps the grains separate.